 - Average cost: $120 to $250 per linear foot, installed

+RTA, or ready-to-assemble kitchen cabinets, are flat-packed and delivered directly to you.
 The flat boxes are typically easy to unpack.
-You or your contractor put the cabinets together on-site before installing them.
+You or your contractor must put everything together before installation.
 Cam-lock fasteners join the flat pieces to form the cabinet boxes.
 Special carpentry skills are not necessary, and cutting is rarely ever required.
-The tools are few and basic, and often, they are included as part of the cost of the cabinets.
+The tools are few and basic.
+And typically, they are included.

-If you have to pay for shipping, freight costs for RTA boxes are usually less expensive than for fully assembled cabinets.
+If you have to pay for shipping, freight costs for RTA boxes are usually less expensive than those of fully assembled cabinets.
 Some RTA companies will assemble the cabinets for you prior to shipping.
-Generally, add another 50 to 100 percent of the cost if you opt to have the RTA company assemble the cabinets.
-Expect to have your RTA cabinets delivered to you within two to four weeks.
-If you are shopping at a brick-and-mortar store, you usually take the RTA cabinet boxes with you from in-store stock.
+Generally, be prepared to add another 50 - 100% of the cost if you opt to have the RTA company assemble the cabinets.
+Expect to have your units delivered to you within two to four weeks.
+If you are shopping at a high quality brick-and-mortar store, you can usually take the RTA cabinet boxes with you from in-store stock.

 Stock Kitchen Cabinets

 - Average cost: $150 to $300 per linear foot, installed